Richmond to Raleigh Project

 Schedule

 Planning: Virginia and North Carolina prepared and completed National Environmental Policy Act (NEPA) documentation for the S-Line corridor.
-These required documents were completed for the R2R segment of the SEC.
+These required documents were completed for the SEC R2R segment.
 These include: